In this article, we'll go over different ways of calculating Change Lead Time and go over their pros and cons.

 Using 85th percentile gives us

 Practically point of view on how long a feature request takes

 The result doesn't get skewed by extreme outliers - like a pull request merged 3 years later.
 (Note: if using mean, this will create a spike in the graph)

 The result doesn't get skewed by lots of shorter pull requests which most likely have lower business value.

 At Haystack, we want to give more actionable insights and decrease the amount of noise there is in the data.
-Looking at 85th percentile for Cycle Time is an industry-standard among Product Managers.
+Looking at 85th percentile for Change Lead Time is an industry-standard among Product Managers.
 We have analyzed millions of pull requests and found that 85th percentile gives more signals and less noise.